-On your iPad, you can not (yet) display two Ulysses editors next to each other, but you can run two apps side by side thanks to iOS Split View.
-You’re hence able to, say, research with Safari and jot down your findings in Ulysses at the same time.
+Having two apps next to each other on iOS is possible as well.
+You’re able to, say, research with Safari and jot down your findings in Ulysses at the same time.
 Or go through a PDF document in Ulysses’ preview, and double-check the referenced links.
 Or watch a Shakespeare play while writing an essay about it.

 Let’s assume you’re writing in Ulysses and want to open Safari in addition.
 Just swipe from the bottom of the screen to open the Dock.
 Now touch and hold the Safari icon, and drag it to the left or right edge of the screen.